I love bento box lunches for fussy eaters. If your child is a picky eater, a bento box lunch is great because:

 Bento Box 1: Antipasti and Quesadilla

 Quesadilla might sound fancy but this bento box packed lunch takes no more than 5 minutes to prepare, and is a guaranteed kid-pleaser in our house.
+It’s also a lovely high protein option.

 You can fill quesadillas with all sorts of ingredients but in our house the only acceptable quesadilla is cheese.
 Occasionally we might get adventurous by adding spring onion or diced pepper.